netxillon/Hadoop/README.md

 The config files are from running cluster.
 Feel free to use them, but please drop an email with your feedback.

-I have uploaded a 64-bit version of the latest stable release hadoop-2.6.0 and 2.7.1.
+I have uploaded a 64-bit version of the latest stable release hadoop-2.9.2 to google drive.

 For any help you can reach me at: trainings@netxillon.com